-The pro-Sai activist did not stop at attacking ex-devotees.
-He also targeted the BBC for their documentary The Secret Swami (2004), and likewise prominent journalists who have duly commented on the Sathya Sai issue.
+Moreno did not stop at attacking ex-devotees.
+He also targeted the BBC for their documentary The Secret Swami (2004), and likewise prominent journalists who duly commented on the Sathya Sai issue.
 Moreno reviled Paul Lewis, of The Guardian newspaper, because of a relevant article detailing certain events in Britain (see 22.7 on this site).
-Moreno emphatically maintained that incidents of sexual abuse are unconfirmed; his position is markedly doctrinaire.
+Moreno emphatically maintained that incidents of sexual abuse were unconfirmed.
 See 23.10 below for the many allegations of sexual abuse, which are too numerous to ignore.

 The BBC documentary of 2004 profiled various entities on both sides of the Sathya Sai controversy, eliciting their reactions to basic issues.
 Two claimants to sexual abuse (Alaya Rahm and Mark Roche) were in evidence, and also the major Indian critic Basava Premanand.
 Amongst supporters of the guru here featured were the elusive Dr. Michael Goldstein (filmed on hidden camera) and the wealthy American devotee Isaac Tigrett.
 A long-term supporter, Tigrett expressed his belief that the allegations of sexual abuse are true; however, this factor made no difference to his faith in the guru.
 Moreover, Tigrett remarked that even if Sathya Sai were to murder a person, this would not alter his regard for the guru.
-One ex-devotee (Robert Priddy) has described the condoning attitude as a form of derangement affecting long-term devotees (Shepherd, Investigating the Sai Baba Movement, 2005, p.
+One ex-devotee (Robert Priddy) described the condoning attitude as a form of derangement affecting long-term devotees (Shepherd, Investigating the Sai Baba Movement, 2005, p.
 298).

 The abrasive polemic of Gerald Joe Moreno accused critics and objectors of expressing tabloid tendencies.
 Analysis of Moreno idioms is pertinent.
 The rather flippant vocabulary of this sectarian crusader includes such refrains as “Enough said.”
 The best journalists do not use such expressions, and could never rely upon blog standards of abbreviation in their own careers.
 The attempt of Pro-Sai activism, to make allegations look baseless, was reassuring to devotees.
 Others concluded that the Moreno project failed at such an elementary hurdle as sleight of hand “miracles” exposed elsewhere.

 23.4 Shirdi Sai Baba and Dr. Marianne Warren’s Rejection of Sathya Sai